Treatment of hypertension in the elderly patient, particularly isolated systolic hypertension

 HYPERTENSION AWARENESS AND CONTROL

 A report from the National Health and Nutrition Examination Survey (NHANES) evaluated the trends in hypertension prevalence, awareness, treatment, and control in the United States from 1988 to 2008 .
 The overall results from this analysis are discussed elsewhere.
-(See "The prevalence and control of hypertension" and "Patient adherence and the treatment of hypertension", section on 'Introduction'.)
+(See "The prevalence and control of hypertension in adults" and "Patient adherence and the treatment of hypertension", section on 'Introduction'.)

 - Aronow WS, Fleg JL, Pepine CJ, et al. ACCF/AHA 2011 expert consensus document on hypertension in the elderly: a report of the American College of Cardiology Foundation Task Force on Clinical Expert Consensus Documents.
 Circulation 2011; 123:2434.